Mirischia: Description

 Mirischia was a small bipedal predator.
-Its length was in 2004 estimated at 2.1 metres.
-In 2010 Gregory S. Paul estimated the weight at seven kilogrammes.
+Its length was in 2004 estimated at 2.1 metres (6.8 feet).
+In 2010 Gregory S. Paul estimated the weight at seven kilogrammes (15.4 pounds).
 The holotype of Mirischia is notable for having asymmetrical ischia.
 Quoting from Naish et al. (2004): "The ischia of Mirischia are asymmetrical, that on the left being perforated by an oval foramen while that on the right has an open notch in the same position."
 The specimen is also unusual in that it preserves some soft tissue remains: apart from the intestine, what the describers interpreted to have been an air sac was preserved between its pubic and ischial bones in the form of a vacuity.
 Previous workers had suggested that non-avian theropods might — like birds — possess post-cranial air sacs, and Mirischia seems to confirm that.
 Another notable trait is the exceptional thinness of the bone wall of all skeletal elements.